rpchan44/learn-aws-eks/README.md

 I'm going to update this repository from time to time

+## Reminder please remove AWS config on your account this cost a lot
+aws configservice delete-configuration-recorder --configuration-recorder-name default --region ap-southeast-1

 ## BOOTSTRAPING

 clone this repository run both shell scripts located at scripts folder then execute provision script and supplied appropriate parameters match to your environment</br></br>